 How much Bladderwrack to take daily?

-The dosage varies depending on a person’s age, health and other conditions.
-However, most commonly used dosage in studies used 500mg.
-However, it is make sure to speak a doctor or a healthcare professional before using this product.
+The dosage varies depending on a person’s age, health, and other conditions.
+However, the most commonly used dosage in studies used 500mg.
+However, it is making sure to speak to a healthcare professional before using this product.

 Side effects and dangers

-- Avoid taking this supplement with any medication that you currently take to treat an overactive thyroid as this may worsen your condition.
+- Avoid taking this supplement with any medication that you currently take to treat an overactive thyroid as this may have adverse effects

 - Any medication that is prescribed to slow down blood clotting may interact with this supplement.